 2. Low precision floating-point arithmetics.
 We assume that IEEE standard single precision and double precision are available in hardware and that we wish to simulate arithmetics of lower precision.
 Table 2.1 shows the arithmetics of particular interest in this work.
-Even lower precisions, including 8-bit (quarter precision) formats [32], [34], [46], [50] and a 9 bit format [25], are also of interest, but they are not standardized.
+Even lower precisions, including 8-bit (quarter precision) formats [36], [38], [54], [58] and a 9-bit format [27], are also of interest, but they are not standardized.

 We wish to simulate arithmetic of the appropriate precision and range, with various rounding modes, and make the support of subnormal numbers optional.
-IEEE arithmetic supports subnormal numbers, but bfloat16 as defined by Intel does not [28].
-The main reason for a hardware designer not to support subnormal numbers is to simplify the implementation, but when they are handled in software subnormal numbers can degrade the performance of a code.
+IEEE arithmetic supports subnormal numbers, but bfloat16 as defined by Intel does not [30].
+The main reason for a hardware designer not to support subnormal numbers is to simplify the implementation, but supporting subnormal numbers in software can degrade performance4.
 One question that simulation can help address is to what extent subnormal numbers make a difference to the behavior of an algorithm for particular types of data.